-Small bowel lymphoma is most commonly seen as secondary extra nodal involvement in widespread systemic lymphoma.
-When primary it is seen predominantly in well defined patient groups and the demographics therefore match those of said groups.
+Small bowel lymphoma is most commonly secondary extranodal involvement in widespread systemic lymphoma.
+When primary it is seen predominantly in well-defined patient groups, and the demographics, therefore, match those groups.
 Predisposing conditions include 1:

 - Helicobacter pylori positive patients

 The type of lymphoma depends on the underlying predisposing condition.